Getting Started¶

 Building basic-example using gcc

-gcc -I /opt/psyiage/include -L /opt/psyiage/lib -lpsygig basic-example.c -o basic-example
+gcc basic-example.c -o basic-example -lpsyiage

 Building basic-example using cmake